 - Breast enlargement or heaviness

 Usually, Paget’s disease affects the skin of one nipple first, then spreads to the dark skin around the nipple (areola).
-In the early stages, Paget’s disease may resemble dermatitis, eczema and other noncancerous skin conditions.
+In the early stages, Paget’s disease may resemble dermatitis, eczema and other noncancerous breast rashes and skin conditions.

 Symptoms of Paget’s disease that affect the nipple and areola include: